Nova-Redd/Digital-Triplet/README.md

 4. Specify the setpoints using voice in English
 5. Control different components (pumps, motors, chiller) of the stations using speech

-# Breakdown of Work done
+# Breakdown of approaches
+The following section is a breakdown of the directories at the top of this repository
+## Face-recognition